noname0310/babylon-mmd/docs/docs/reference/runtime/enable-material-morphing/index.md

 This feature is typically used to turn parts of the MMD model on and off through animation.

-This feature is **disabled by default** in babylon-mmd, but can be activated by passing a material proxy implementation when creating an `MmdModel` object.
+When using individual full module paths, this feature is **disabled by default**, but can be activated by passing a material proxy implementation when creating an `MmdModel` object.

 ```typescript
 const mmdModel = mmdRuntime.createMmdModel(mmdMesh, {